-Hotels around the world are introducing myriad ways to keep their guests safe from the coronavirus outbreak.
+Hotels around the world are introducing myriad branded campaigns to reassure guests that they’re taking steps to protect them from the coronavirus outbreak.
 Some are testing out robots as housekeeping staff or creating rooms that clean themselves.
-Most, though, are simply—and smartly—doubling down on the basics.
-From international five-star boutique brands to near-ubiquitous domestic chains, hotels and resorts are re-evaluating and expanding their cleaning procedures and guest interactions to ensure as much sanitization and social distancing as possible.
+Most, though, are doubling down on the basics.
+From international five-star boutique brands to near-ubiquitous domestic chains, many hotels and resorts are announcing inspiringly-named plans to expand their cleaning procedures and re-evaluate guest interactions.

-While opening dates, guest limits, and legal regulations vary by country and state, there are many commonalities among these efforts, such as more frequent overhauls of public areas, wipes and sanitizer stations throughout properties, sealed plated meals, digital check-ins, and the removal of pens, remotes, and other shared items from rooms.
-But the most notable thing about all these efforts is that hotels want them to be highly visible to guests.
+While opening dates, guest limits, and legal regulations vary by country and state, there are many similarities among these plans, such as more frequent overhauls of public areas, wipes and sanitizer stations throughout properties, sealed plated meals, digital check-ins, and the removal of pens, remotes, and other shared items from rooms.
+But the most notable commonality is that hotels want them to be highly visible to guests.
 The hope is that if visitors can see proof of cleanliness—and understand the steps being taken by staff members in that vein—they’ll feel reassured.
 That’s why most have branded their protocols with a strong-sounding name, partnered with globally respected public-heath advisers, and publicly detailed their plans on their websites.

 Below, we’ve compiled many of the safety and sanitization programs introduced by major accommodation brands around the world.
 As of yet, there is no global certification process for cleanliness; however, some countries have introduced voluntary certification programs, and we’ve listed those too.